ikeda042/PhenoPixel5.0/README.md

 ![](docs_images/21.png)

-If you choose `Replot`, it shows the replotted (後述) figure of the cell.
+If you choose `Replot`, it shows the replotted figure of the cell.

 ![](docs_images/22.png)

-If you choose `Peak-path`, it shows the peak-path (後述) figure of the cell.
+If you choose `Peak-path`, it shows the peak-path figure of the cell.

 ![](docs_images/23.png)